MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M03-Edit-transform-content-with-microsoft-copilot-microsoft-365/3-add-images-slides-organize-presentation.md

 ## Explore more

 > [!IMPORTANT]
-> This feature is available to customers with a Copilot for Microsoft 365 license or Copilot Pro license.
+> This feature is available to customers with a Microsoft 365 Copilot license or Copilot Pro license.
 For more information, see [Add a slide or image to your presentation with Copilot in PowerPoint](https://support.microsoft.com/office/add-a-slide-or-image-to-your-presentation-with-copilot-in-powerpoint-ae906e57-db71-4f46-8ed5-c1e2cebe6a80).